 The causes of breast sagging are inevitable.
 Once you’ve had children, and more so as you age, gravity begins to take a toll on all your body parts, and that includes your curves.
 It’s not just wrinkles, furrowed brows, and crows’ feet.
 Your breasts, thighs, and bottom can start to sag a little too.

 For some patients, breast lift surgery is considered a controversial topic.
-This is because in order to raise the breast’s position and restore its bounce, the surgeon sometimes has to take out some breast tissue.
+This is because in order to raise the breast’s position the surgeon sometimes has to take out some breast tissue.
 Patients worry that this will make them smaller, as this is often the last thing they want.
 But as Dr Rizk can tell you, mastopexy can be coupled with fat grafts or implants to maintain the size and curve you’d like to have.

 The specific way that breast lift surgery works sounds surprisingly simple.
-The surgeon will move the nipple and areola higher on the breast, then adjust the breast tissue to perk up your contours.
+The surgeon will reposition the nipple and areola higher on the breast, then adjust the breast tissue to perk up your contours.
 If necessary, your surgeon can use fat grafts or implants on the upper parts of your breast.
 This balances out the drooping, re-aligns the nipple and gives your breasts a rounded overall shape.

 Women who have inherently large breasts often have a bigger problem with drooping.
 Slight fluctuations in weight, the natural progression of age, as well as having kids can be harsher on women with plus sized breasts.
 Many of them are unaware that while they don’t need augmentation, their shape can change dramatically if they get a mastopexy.